-Save your data.
+- Save your data.
 While entering Hibernation Mode, the computer saves the contents of memory to the Hard Disk Drive.
-However, for safety sake, it is best to save your data manually.
+However, for safety sake, it is best to save your data manually. - Data will be lost if you disconnect the AC adaptor before the save is completed.

-- Data will be lost if you remove the battery or disconnect the AC adaptor before the save is completed. - Do not install or remove a memory module while the computer is in Hibernation Mode.
-Data will be lost. - Do not switch to Hibernation Mode while transferring data to external media, such as USB devices, memory media or other external memory devices, as data will be lost.
+- Do not install or remove a memory module while the computer is in Hibernation Mode, as data will be lost. - Do not switch to Hibernation Mode while transferring data to external media, such as USB devices, memory media or other external memory devices, as data will be lost.